Camel Bobsled Race

 Camel Bobsled Race, also known as Q-Bert Mix, is a megamix of DJ Shadow's music, mixed by DJ Q-Bert.
 It was released on Mo' Wax in 1997.
 It peaked at number 62 on the UK Singles Chart.

+In 2026, an unedited and remastered version was released as part of DJ Shadow's The Mo' Wax Singles 1993-1997.
+This contained 5 minutes of music that had been edited out from the 1997 release due to it containing music produced by DJ Krush.